 How to get more from your mobility scooter battery

-A guide to getting the most performance and lifespan from your scooter batteries.
+Wondering how to get the best performance and lifespan from your scooter batteries?

 No vehicle performs well without an efficient fuel system.
-Mobility scooters are no exception.
+Mobility scooters and power chairs are no exception.
 The batteries fitted to scooters act as their fuel tanks and should be well maintained accordingly.
+We answer your questions in this handy guide…

-Q. What is the best way to commission / prepare mobility batteries in order to get the most out of them?
+What is the best way to prepare mobility batteries in order to get the most out of them?

 Most mobility scooter batteries are defined as “traction” or “deep cycle”.
 These batteries start with a very low capacity, and as they are charged and discharged through normal use over a period of time their capacity (available power) increases and eventually peaks at its maximum level.
 This will affect the range of scooter, from 60% to 100% of the stated range, depending on the number of charging cycles.
 Therefore in its early life it will appear to have low power (approximately 50% capacity available), and after using the batteries between 10 to 15 times (charging / discharging) the battery should achieve approximately 100% of its capacity.

-Q. What lifespan can I expect from my batteries?
+What lifespan can I expect from my mobility scooter batteries?

-A. Although most manufacturers normally offer a 12 month warranty against manufacturing defects on batteries, mobility batteries should deliver an average lifespan of up to 18 months depending on usage.
-In a 'light' mobility application such as using your scooter once or twice a week the battery can deliver up to three years lifespan, in a 'heavier' application such as using your scooter daily on long journeys, the lifespan could be between 12 - 18 months.
+Although most manufacturers normally offer a 12 month warranty against manufacturing defects on batteries, mobility batteries should deliver an average lifespan of up to 18 months depending on usage.
+In a ‘light’ mobility application such as using your mobility scooter once or twice a week the battery can deliver up to three years lifespan.
+In a ‘heavier’ application such as using your scooter daily on long journeys, the lifespan could be between 12 – 18 months.

-Q. What things can affect the range of electric scooters?
+What things can affect the range of electric mobility scooters?

-A. Most sealed mobility batteries can be transported by aero plane, your battery supplier or dealer can provide an IATA certificate to prove this.
-Alternatively the battery may be marked on top with a sticker explaining it is IATA approved.
+Most sealed mobility batteries can be transported by plane, your battery supplier or dealer can provide an IATA certificate to prove this.
+Alternatively, the battery may be marked on top with a sticker explaining it is IATA approved.

 - Never run your batteries completely flat, take care not to leave lights or any auxiliary equipment after use.